aehudson3/aehudson3/README.md

 # Hello there!
 I am Andrew.

 ## About Me
 I am a Senior at the University of Central Oklahoma.
 Since my desire is to solve problems and provide value-added solutions for both people and organizations, I chose to major in Software Engineering.
-The goal is to build enterprise-grade software using deliberate engineering principles and practices.
+Indeed, my goal is to build enterprise-grade software using deliberate engineering principles and practices so as to delight each stakeholder.

 ### Driving Principle
 > Do unto others as you would have them do unto you.